 BusyKid is an app that helps kids to earn, save, donate, spend and invest money.

 With the earning feature on the app, parents can set up regular or occasional chores.
-Kids complete the chores and mark on the app when they’re finished.
+Kids complete the tasks and mark on the app when they’re finished.

 Every Friday, the money kids earn is direct deposited into their BusyKid account.
 Out of every week’s earnings, a percentage goes directly into your child’s BusyKid savings account.
 It’s essentially an automatic piggy bank.

 Your child also has the option to donate money via the app too.
 Other features include a prepaid Visa spending card and the ability to purchase portions of stock shares.